PoncinMatthieu/DIY-Boffer/first_boffer_shield.md

 ![image](/img/shield/IMG_3148.JPG)

 ## Accessories
-Then I'm adding small extras before finishing up the shield.
+Then I'm adding small extras before finishing up the shield, those are all quite optional.

 Here is some kind of gym strap that I'll use to carry the shield around on my back.
-(TODO COST)
+This is I think the most expansive piece but can't remember the price and didn't keep the receipt.
 ![image](/img/shield/IMG_3103.jpg)
 ![image](/img/shield/IMG_3135.JPG)

 A hook and loop tape, this is for attaching my sword on the shield when fighting with spear.
-(TODO COST)
+Same for this one, it was quite expensive but don't remember the price unfortunately.
 ![image](/img/shield/IMG_3136.JPG)
 ![image](/img/shield/IMG_3137.JPG)